We hope you will find the resources in this section helpful in planning for and living your retirement.

 - Vermont State Teachers' Retirement System (VSTRS) - for information relative to your VSTRS benefits

-- Vermont Councils on Aging - this page will direct you to your geographic office
+- Vermont Association of Area Agencies on Aging (vermont4a.org) - this page will direct you to your geographic office

 - Retirement Planning Resources for VSTRS and VMERS Members - links to helpful websites and documents relative to planning for and enjoying your retirement

 For some retirees, the loss of their school community can leave them feeling lonely and disconnected.
 Here are a few tips to help you build communities outside of your school.